 Workshops are serious, yet supportive, and fun.
 The focus will be on new approaches to writing, ways of seeing your own writing and the writing of others in different ways, while continuing to maintain faith in your ability to write, and never losing sight of the joy and playfulness inherent in the act of writing.
 There are no wrong answers, but the faculty and other students can help you find ways to get across what you mean with more beauty, with greater force.

 Writers will stay on UMF’s campus in shared rooms (you can pick your roomate if you want to).
 You’ll live on a floor with other people your age with the same interest in creative writing that you have.
 Senior-level college students, majoring in creative writing at UMF, will live with you in the dorms.
 They will be friendly and accessible, available to help you find your way around campus, or to give you advice on a piece of writing.
-Two Michael Macklin Scholarship for Young Maine Writers, sponsored by the Maine Writers & Publishers Alliance will be awarded to Maine Residents, as well as several partial scholarships open to all sponsored by the University of Maine, Farmington and the BFA program in Creative Writing.
+Two Michael Macklin Scholarships for Young Maine Writers will be awarded to Maine Residents, the Ilgenfritz Scholarship provides one scholarship for a female student living in Waldo or Knox counties; these two fellowships are sponsored by the Maine Writers & Publishers Alliance.
+We also offer several partial scholarships open to residents of any state or nation sponsored by the University of Maine, Farmington and the BFA program in Creative Writing.

 There will also be opportunities for hikes in the mountains, yoga classes, swimming, and more.
 Plus you’ll have all the beauty of a summer week in Maine.